-"This is all really setting the table to make a documentary about him and a bunch of stuff.
-There is going to be more to come, this is the first step to that and raising the public awareness of Michael in his own right.
-They did a little mini series in Australia, it was sort of silly if you know what I mean?
-It was a made for TV movie, the guy who made it had an agenda.
-The guy who did the Kurt Cobain documentary did a really good job giving insight about who Kurt was, that guy is an amazing director he did the Sinatra documentary he's a heavyweight dude.
-If your gonna tackle somebody like that you need to come at it in a really elevated way and that's my real issue its not the actors or any of that shit.
-In Australia they made it like a tabloid thing, it is what it is, it's cheesy made for television fucking drama, and as a friend and somebody who worked close to him, I knew who the guy really was".
+"This is all setting the table to make a documentary about him and a bunch of stuff.
+There will be more to come.
+This is the first step to that and raising the public awareness of Michael in his own right.
+They did a little mini-series in Australia; it was sort of silly, if you know what I mean?
+It was a made for TV movie, the guy who made it had a plan.
+The guy who did the Kurt Cobain documentary did an excellent job giving insight about who Kurt was; that guy is an amazing director.
+He did the Sinatra documentary.
+He's a heavyweight dude.
+If you're going to tackle somebody like that, you need to come at it in an elevated way, and that's my real issue.
+It's not the actors or any of that shit.
+In Australia, they made it like a tabloid thing, it is what it is, it's cheesy made for television fucking drama, and as a friend and somebody who worked close to him, I knew who the guy really was".

-"The people loved it so whatever!
-There is a real story to tell between Bob Geldof and Paula Yates, there is a whole Shakespearian drama to it, but at the same time you've got this amazing artist in the middle of all this who really was one of a kind..
-You would be hard pressed to find another singer who embodied and Emanated sexuality.
-There is still women to this day who are in love with the guy.
-He transmitted it through his singing, I don't know if anybody has done it better than that or at that level, I really don't.
-Richard Lowenstein the guy who directed ‘ Dogs in Space’ sent me some behind the scenes footage of Michael to look at from ‘Dogs in Space’ .
+"The people loved it, so whatever!
+There is a real story to tell between Bob Geldof and Paula Yates, there is a whole Shakespearian drama to it, but at the same time, you've got this amazing artist in the middle of all this who was one of a kind.
+You would be hard-pressed to find another singer who embodied and Emanated sexuality.
+There are still women to this day who are in love with the guy.
+He transmitted it through his singing; I don't know if anybody has done it better than that or at that level, I don't.
+Richard Lowenstein, the guy who directed ‘ Dogs in Space’, sent me some behind the scenes footage of Michael to look at from ‘Dogs in Space’.
 It just reinforced everything I remember about him.
-At 26 years old the guy was so fucking elevated and so smart but at the same time chilled and laid back.
-It made me feel good to watch it and that was probably ten years before I knew him and you could see that he was at a whole other level".
+At 26 years old, the guy was so fucking elevated and so smart but at the same time chilled and laid back.
+It made me feel good to watch it, and that was probably ten years before I knew him, and you could see that he was at a whole other level".

 It’s a pity that the British tabloids overshadowed his music with the whole Paula Yates, Bob Geldof soap opera.

-"That's a good point and I think about when I was working with him, it's not a regret but if I could change anything I wish I had known then what I know now, meaning I was kind of young and didn't have the scope of being in the business for 20 years or maybe I could have been of more help.
-I remember we had really good talks and I knew where he was at, but at the end of the day he was on this trajectory to go where he went, but you are right he became famous for being famous.
-It's a really good point that all the shit he was getting crucified for is now a career path, people do that shit on purpose to get famous.
-It was a totally different world back then, in someways he was really one of the first people to be in that position which I think makes the story really relevant now".
+"That's a good point, and I think about when I was working with him, it's not a regret, but if I could change anything, I wish I had known then what I know now, meaning I was kind of young and didn't have the scope of being in the business for 20 years or maybe I could have been of more help.
+I remember we had excellent talks, and I knew where he was, but at the end of the day, he was on this trajectory to go where he went, but you are right.
+He became famous for being famous.
+It's an excellent point that all the shit he was getting crucified for is now a career path; people do that shit on purpose to get famous.
+It was a different world back then; in some way, he was one of the first people to be in that position which I think makes the story relevant now".

 It's a real pity the way the whole thing turned out.